Feb

 How to create a custom SEO optimized, unique Wordpress theme?

 Some people may argue that Wordpress is SEO friendly by itself, therefore you don’t really need an SEO.
-If you ask my opinion on this I’d say, both right and wrong.
-Right because, Wordpress is SEO friendly.
-Wrong because every Wordpress blog is SEO friendly.
+If you ask my opinion on this I’d both agree and disagee.
+Agree because, Wordpress is SEO friendly.
+Disagree because not every Wordpress blog is SEO friendly.

-Image this, everybody has a Bazooka to fight, so what makes the difference?
+Imagine this, everybody has a Bazooka to fight, so what makes the difference?
 Only the guy who has a better one will stand out.
-Similarly, only the guy with a unique custom wordpress theme can win over the others.
+Similarly, only the guy with a unique custom wordpress theme, and has all the SEO for Wordpress done in place, can win over the others.

 - Select a theme with a SEO friendly layout.
 So that crawlers don’t find it difficult to find the content on your pages.